dprotti/infinity-plugin/README.md

 Contributions
 -------------

-Your help is welcome, either coding, translating or building binary (distro) packages.
+Your help is welcome either coding, testing or building distro packages.